rclone/rclone/docs/content/overview.md

 on the cloud storage.

 This transformation is reversed when downloading a file or parsing `rclone` arguments.
-For example, when uploading a file named `my file?.txt` to Onedrive will be displayed as `my file?.txt` on the console, but stored as `my file？.txt` (the `?` gets replaced by the similar looking `？` character) to Onedrive.
+For example, when uploading a file named `my file?.txt` to Onedrive, it will be displayed as `my file?.txt` on the console, but stored as `my file？.txt` to Onedrive (the `?` gets replaced by the similar looking `？` character, the so-called "fullwidth question mark").
-The reverse transformation allows to read a file`unusual/name.txt` from Google Drive, by passing the name `unusual／name.txt` (the `/` needs to be replaced by the similar looking `／` character) on the command line.
+The reverse transformation allows to read a file `unusual/name.txt` from Google Drive, by passing the name `unusual／name.txt` on the command line (the `/` needs to be replaced by the similar looking `／` character).

+#### Caveats {#restricted-filenames-caveats}

+The filename encoding system works well in most cases, at least where file names are written in English or similar languages.
+You might not even notice it: It just works.
+In some cases it may lead to issues, though.
+E.g. when file names are written in Chinese, or Japanese, where it is always the Unicode fullwidth variants of the punctuation marks that are used.

+On Windows, the characters `:`, `*` and `?` are examples of restricted characters.
+If these are used in filenames on a remote that supports it, Rclone will transparently convert them to their fullwidth Unicode variants `＊`, `？` and `：` when downloading to Windows, and back again when uploading.
+This way files with names that are not allowed on Windows can still be stored.

+However, if you have files on your Windows system originally with these same Unicode characters in their names, they will be included in the same conversion process.
+E.g. if you create a file in your Windows filesystem with name `Test：1.jpg`, where `：` is the Unicode fullwidth colon symbol, and use rclone to upload it to Google Drive, which supports regular `:` (halfwidth question mark), rclone will replace the fullwidth `:` with the halfwidth `:` and store the file as `Test:1.jpg` in Google Drive.
+Since both Windows and Google Drive allows the name `Test：1.jpg`, it would probably be better if rclone just kept the name as is in this case.

+With the opposite situation; if you have a file named `Test:1.jpg`, in your Google Drive, e.g. uploaded from a Linux system where `:` is valid in file names.
+Then later use rclone to copy this file to your Windows computer you will notice that on your local disk it gets renamed to `Test：1.jpg`.
+The original filename is not legal on Windows, due to the `:`, and rclone therefore renames it to make the copy possible.
+That is all good.
+However, this can also lead to an issue: If you already had a *different* file named `Test：1.jpg` on Windows, and then use rclone to copy either way.
+Rclone will then treat the file originally named `Test:1.jpg` on Google Drive and the file originally named `Test：1.jpg` on Windows as the same file, and replace the contents from one with the other.

+Its virtually impossible to handle all cases like these correctly in all situations, but by customizing the [encoding option](#encoding), changing the set of characters that rclone should convert, you should be able to create a configuration that works well for your specific situation.
+See also the [example](/overview/#encoding-example-windows) below.

+(Windows was used as an example of a file system with many restricted characters, and Google drive a storage system with few.)

 #### Default restricted characters {#restricted-characters}